tastefulblatant/tastefulblatant/README.md

 # Hi there 👋 blatant here!
-14 year old Python Programmer, dream - get into <br>SSPŠ</br> and become a Penetration Tester Czech Republic.
+14 year old Python Programmer, dream - get into SSPŠ in Prague and become a Penetration Tester, Czech Republic.

 # 💻 Skills